-In this course, we’ll take you on a journey to using Golang for security purposes such as OSINT technicals, scanning, reconnaissance, interacting with APIs and many more techniques that are essential for penetration testers and hackers.
-Everything is different because it is Golang!
+In this course, we’ll take you on a journey to using Golang for security purposes such as OSINT technicals, scanning, reconnaissance, interacting with APIs and many more techniques that are essential for penetration testers, hackers, programmers, and network administrators.
 Golang is used in a wide range of security projects.

 Who is this course for?